-Our review of the subsurface soil test pit logs from our exploratory field explorations (TH-#1 through TH-#20) and laboratory test results indicate that the site is generally underlain by medium stiff to stiff, clayey, sandy silt to sandy, clayey silt soils to depths of at least 8.0 feet beneath existing site grades.
-Additionally, groundwater was generally not encountered within any of the exploratory test pit excavations (TH-#1 through TH-#20) at the site during our field exploration work to depths of at least 8.0 feet except for groundwater seepage at a depth of three (3) feet in test hole TH-#13.
+Our review of the subsurface soil test pit logs from our exploratory field explorations (TH-#1 through TH-#14) and laboratory test results indicate that the site is generally underlain by medium stiff to stiff, sandy, clayey silt soils and/or stiff to medium dense, highly weathered bedrock deposits to depths of at least 7.0 feet beneath existing site grades.
+Additionally, groundwater was generally not encountered within any of the exploratory test pit excavations (TH-#1 through TH-#14) at the site during our field exploration work to depths of at least 7.0 feet except for groundwater seepage at a depth of four (4) feet in test hole TH-#9.

-As such, due to the medium stiff to stiff and/or cohesive nature of the clayey, sandy silt to sandy, clayey silt subgrade soil deposits beneath the site, it is our opinion that the native clayey, sandy silt to sandy, clayey silt subgrade soil deposits located beneath the subject site have a very low potential for liquefaction during the design earthquake motions previously described.
+As such, due to the medium stiff to stiff and/or cohesive nature of the sandy, clayey silt subgrade soils as well as the stiff to medium dense nature of the underlying highly weathered bedrock deposits beneath the site, it is our opinion that the native sandy, clayey silt subgrade soil and/or highly weathered bedrock deposits located beneath the subject site have a very low potential for liquefaction during the design earthquake motions previously described.